 Something was eating away the left side of my face, so I had to reclaim that lost part of my body.
 Suddenly the body I had been comfortable with for a very long time, took centre stage.

-I couldn’t pass a mirror anymore without quickly looking if the rest of my face was still there.
+For the next two months, I couldn’t pass a mirror anymore without quickly looking if the rest of my face was still there.

 My boyfriend beat me to it with magic words.
 And every so often, those words still ring in my ears.